2014 Lodge Events

 District Membership has three key components; New Units, Recruiting, and Retention.

 New Units means starting Packs or Troops in those areas that the Membership Committee identifies as underserved.
 The Membership Committee will identify a New Unit Organizer, Commissioner and Trainer to help start this new unit in those communities.
 If you are interested in helping with this; contact Pete Mack.
+There are many communities in the district that do not currently have a local Scout unit of any type.
+These youth are not getting an opportunity to join our great program.

 Retention: The third leg of membership and very important.
 Youth try out a program and need to be continually recruited to keep attending and retained.
 Participation is based on a number of factors; are they having fun; the program structure, and are their friends in the program.